ub2906/MModa/README.md

   - Made using HTML,CSS and JS this features gives a new boost to the UI of virtual shopping experience
   - Code can be found in the *Virtaul-Moda* folder in repository

 - MODA APP
   - This is a chat room that allows you to connect with your friends and do shopping in an easy collaborative manner.
+  - Authentication using firebase api
   - You can create separate rooms for friends
   - Interact not only via text but also voice and video to make it much more fun for the users
   - Share Screen with friends for shopping together and have a wholesome collaborative experience.
   - Made using React,TypeScript,Node.js,Redis (to be implemented),Docker(to be implemented)
   - Code can be found in the *Moda-Party* folder in repository

+- TAGBOARDS
+  - These are provided to the users for posting their new and fourite clothes that they explored/bought from Myntra Moda app.
+  - This has been implemented by integrating miro-boards in the app
+  - Other users can add sticky post its to your post and comment/reply (there are some predefined/most common post its availaible too!)
+  - Users have the feature of video calls and screen share over here too
+  - Voting polls can be created for getting everyone's opinion
+  - Both public boards (on the main Myntra-Moda website) as well as private boards (links in separate chatrooms) for privacy purposes.

+- KSOM CLUSTERING ALGORITHM
+  - Our Product does Clustering using KSOM based on Preferences,Age,Country and other Demographic and spending data to make your shopping experience a complete    delight!
+  - Uses Kohonen's Self Organising Maps Algorithm to implement the clustering
+  - Using a dataset with paramenters such as age,gender,spending score it will help in forming clusters on people with similar interests
+  - Makes in easier for users to conect with similar minded people
+  - Code can be found in the *Clustering* folder in repository